Paulj1989/predicting-ball/README.md

                                     │
                                     ▼
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │                          3.
-VALIDATE                                        │
+CALIBRATION CHECK                               │
 │                                                                             │
-│   Evaluate model performance:                                               │
-│     - RPS, log loss, Brier score                                            │
-│     - Comparison against bookmaker baselines                                │
-│     - Calibration diagnostics                                               │
-│                                                                             │
-│   Output: validation/metrics.json                                           │
+│   Verify calibrators are still effective on recent data:                    │ │     - RPS before and after applying calibrators                             │ │     - Exits non-zero if calibration has degraded                            │ │     - Skippable with --skip-check flag                                      │
 └─────────────────────────────────────────────────────────────────────────────┘
                                     │
                                     ▼